 Players (Together): "I'm just playing my character."

 D&D, as well as all the D&D Clones and Cousins, aren't alone in this aspect.
-Traveller and other open universe, sandbox, Space Adventure RPGs also see this sort of thing from time to time.
-Just as the default assumption of many modern games and IP settings is that the PCs are like-minded people who've formed team from the start, older Sandbox games tend to default to a bunch of disconnected individuals who need to come up with a reason to join forces.
+Traveller and other open universe, sandbox Space Adventure RPGs also see this sort of thing from time to time.
+Just as the default assumption of many modern games and IP settings is that the PCs are like-minded people who've formed a team from the start, older Sandbox games tend to default to a bunch of disconnected individuals who need to come up with a reason to join forces.

 D&D Party Commission By ABD-Illustrates